 The property was designated as park land, and state law required voter approval for the sale of any property that is designated as park land by a city.
 This City-owned undeveloped property is located inside of the city limits of Balch Springs.
 The City of Balch Springs currently has the property designated for residential development in its Future Land Use Plan portion of its Comprehensive Plan.

 Information about Proposition A is available at www.cityofmesquite.com/2019SpecialElection.

 January 22, City Council Pre-Meeting: Watch discussion on agenda item to consider approval of ballot language for a Proposition to sell approximately 171.393 acres of City park land described as 3811 South Belt Line Road, containing 87.727 acres, and 4600 Mercury Road, containing 83.666 acres, the entirety of which is located in the City of Balch Springs, Dallas County, Texas.

 What is the purpose of this election?

 On May 4, 2019, the City of Mesquite will hold a special election to determine the future use of 171 acres of City-owned property located within Balch Springs.
 This land was purchase by the City in 1994 as part of a property foreclosure by the Department of Housing and Urban Development (HUD).
 The land was purchased with Park Bond Funds and designated as a park as the original intent was to use the property to develop a regional park and sports complex.
 This designation prohibits the land from being used for other purposes.The purpose of the election is to give Mesquite voters the option of removing the park designation from the property and authorize the sale of the property.
+Portions of the property are designated as low-density residential development, as noted in the Future Land Use Plan portion of the City of Balch Springs Comprehensive Plan.
 For more information or questions, please call the City Secretary's Office at 972-216-6244.